mkitt/markdown-preview.vim/README.md

 Markdown Preview requires the following:

 - Vim version 7.0 or above
-- Ruby support for vim
+- Ruby support for Vim
 - BlueCloth for converting markdown to html `gem install bluecloth`

 While not a requirement, default directories are tailored to work within a bundle directory as specified by the pathogen plugin.

-Has only been tested to work with MacVim at this point.
+Has only been tested to work with MacVim and Vim from Terminal at this point.

 ## Todo